追踪 API¶

 W3C Trace Context specification.

-Tracing API MUST provide at least the following operations on TraceState
+Tracing API MUST provide at least the following operations on TraceState:

 - Get value for a given key